Marijuana Mommy Lovingly Guides You Through the Controversial & Confusing Topic of Cannabis.

 Isn’t it funny?
 I prayed and prayed for an answer.
 It turns out, God planted the answer right in the ground for us to grow.
-There is was all along.
+There it was all along.

 I’m grateful for this medicine.

 If you’re suffering and you qualify for medical marijuana, take my mom’s advice (or William Cowper’s advice.).
-Try it because God works in mysterious ways.
+Talk to your doctor about trying it because God works in mysterious ways.

 Occasionally, I express strong opinions.
 You might like that, or you might hate that.
 Being hated makes me sad, but not sad enough to keep my mouth shut.